CodingLawyersClub/todo-instructions/README.md

 Great!
 All your code is uploaded.
 Because auto deploy is on, it's automatically deploying to your endpoint.
 After a couple of minutes you can go to the public url you noted in `agent.js`.
 As a reminder, mine is https://barabander-todo-frontend.herokuapp.com/ so yours should look very similar.

-# 🎉🎉🎉 Congrats, you have just built your first full-fledged production grade React App! 🎉🎉🎉
+# 🎉🎉🎉 Congrats, you have just built and deployed your first full-fledged MERN App! 🎉🎉🎉